btmxh/nrs/specification.md

 * Kokoro Connect's drama: is executed well, but didn't cause any PADS or make me cry.
 * Chuunibyou demo Koi ga Shitai!
 Ren: Shichimiya dead people almost made me cry.

-The unscaled score ranges from 4 to 5 depending on how "appreciable" the impact is.
+The unscaled score ranges from 2 to 3 depending on how "appreciable" the impact is.

-The scale for Activated Unpleasant is 0.3, Moderate Pleasant is 0.9, both Calm Unpleasant and Calm Pleasant is 1.0.
+The scale for Activated Unpleasant is 0.3, Moderate Pleasant is 0.9, both Calming Unpleasant and Calming Pleasant is 1.0.

 #### 4. Noticeable Emotion Impact (NEI)